 Recognise the interdependencies between KPAs

 The relationship and interdependencies between KPAs is an important issue.
 This needs to be recognised such that appropriate and coherent performance targets are set at EU-wide and State level.
-At a local level, specific targets defined in a comprehensive bottom-up approach is supported.
-This will be the only way to make sense of local interdependencies and have an efficient and sustainable European ATM Service.
+The interdependencies between KPAs will need to be identified by assessing the combination of KPIs to ensure a safe, efficient and sustainable European ATM service.

 The EGHD thus supports the ninth RP3 policy objective set out in Working Paper 4 from the Ad-Hoc SSC in March 2017.
-This stated that regulatory processes of target-setting and performance planning need to improve, through the better consideration of interdependencies between the different KPAs.
+This stated that regulatory processes of target setting and performance planning need to improve, through the better consideration of interdependencies between the different KPAs.